 Build a Prototype Before Committing to a Platform

-Before making your final decision on buy versus build, and before committing to an IoT platform if you do choose to buy, it’s important to first build a prototype.
+Before making your final decision on buy versus build, and before committing to an IoT platform, it’s important first to build a prototype if you choose to buy.

 This will help you test functionality and implementation, which will help you determine if the path you’re considering is the right option for you.
-For example, if you’re building a prototype using an IoT platform provider, this will enable you to check the platform can deliver what you need in terms of core functionality, customizations and tech support.
+For example, suppose you’re building a prototype using an IoT platform provider.
+In that case, this will enable you to check the platform can deliver what you need in terms of core functionality, customizations, and tech support.
 Once you’re satisfied, you can then make the investment.

 The Nabto Platform – P2P IoT Connectivity

-Here at Nabto we have our own IoT Application Enablement Platform which enables developers to quickly build and deploy IoT mobile apps.
+Here at Nabto, we have our own IoT Application Enablement Platform, enabling developers to build and deploy IoT mobile apps quickly.
 Our AEP has three core features that make it unique within the IoT ecosystem.

-- White Label IoT Mobile App: We’ve made building an IoT app as simple as possible by providing a white label mobile app front end which can be used for a variety of deployments, including smart thermostats, HVAC controls, and smart security cameras.
+- White Label IoT Mobile App: We’ve made building an IoT app as simple as possible by providing a white-label mobile app front end, which can be used for various deployments, including smart thermostats, HVAC controls, and smart security cameras.

 - No Backend Development Required: Unlike some IoT platforms, there is no backend development required with Nabto.
-This means embedded device developers can easily connect to apps, while app developers can easily connect to embedded devices, without having to worry about complex backend development.
+This means embedded device developers can easily connect to apps, while app developers can easily connect to embedded devices without worrying about complex backend development.

 Read Our Other Resources